-Since my childhood, i remember my family members to share each-other their memories of the past, their stories (bad and good ones), and their experiences through photography and videos.
-My grandfather and my father were also photographers, so i think that the presence of cameras in our house was quite normal.
-Though, what is important to tell is that every picture, every video’s frame, every album was unique, a little treasure for each of us that keeps unfaded the past of what we are today- and maybe- of what we’ll become tomorrow.
-Not all pictures tell a story.
-I think that the artistry of storytelling is hiding behind the pictures, but it is also strongly connected with the photographer and the hand that makes the click on camera.
+Since my childhood, I remember my family members sharing each-other their memories of the past, their stories (bad and good ones), and their experiences through photography and videos.
+My grandfather and my father were also photographers, so I think that the presence of cameras in our house was quite normal.
+Though what is important to tell is that every picture, every video’s frame, every album was unique, a little treasure for each of us that keeps unfaded the past of what we are today- and maybe- of what we’ll become tomorrow.
+I think that the artistry of storytelling is hiding behind the pictures, but it is also strongly connected with the photographer and the hand that makes the click on the camera.

 Combination of the artistry of storytelling with anything else

 For two years, I was trying to figure out how I could combine my profession as an international tax advisor with documentary photography.
 I looked back at these last ten years and I realized that for all this time I have been putting all my thoughts, all my creative energy, all my intelligence, and not just my time, into trying to be the best tax advisor for my clients.
 You know, that’s when we talk about freedom and doing what you want, I think it’s important to think of freedom in two ways, both physical freedom, but also mental.
 Right?
 I remember myself struggling to figure out what I want to do with my time.
 So, the answer to my question was that I couldn’t combine the artistry of storytelling with anything else.
 If I wanted to have the freedom of time to practice documentary photography, I should also be: